hardkoded/puppeteer-sharp/docfx_project/examples/ChromeExtension.md

 ## Solution

-Use `Page.Launch` passing arguments specifiying to load your extension
+Use `Puppeteer.LaunchAsync` passing arguments specifying to load your extension.

 ```cs
 await new BrowserFetcher().DownloadAsync(BrowserFetcher.DefaultRevision);